xLSX285/EnterpriseG/README.md

 `Files required:`
 - install.wim (EN-US, no updates, must contain Pro, can be multi-edition.
 You can build one using UUP Dump for example.)

 > The script automatically downloads all required files for Build 17763, 19041, 22000, 22621 and 26100.
 You just need to provide an install.wim image.
-If you work with other builds, you must additionally obtain Microsoft-Windows-Client-LanguagePack-Package...esd and Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD yourself. .esd files are obtainable through [**UUP Dump**](https://uupdump.net/).
+If you work with other builds, you must additionally obtain Microsoft-Windows-Client-LanguagePack-Package-amd64-en-us.esd and Microsoft-Windows-EditionSpecific-EnterpriseG-Package.ESD yourself. .esd files are obtainable through [**UUP Dump**](https://uupdump.net/).

 `How to get started:`
 1. Place install.wim in the root directory of the script